Friday, March 12, 2010

 A: Not so much a piece of music as a sequence of sound effects for the better part of a minute, this is nevertheless surprisingly effective for its minimalism.
 In fact as an overall concept it works very well.

-V: Talk about making a silk purse out a sow’s ear.
+V: Talk about making a silk purse out of a sow’s ear.
 Cyprus honestly couldn’t have hoped for better from this performance.

 26 Slovakia